Antwerp Arms Association

 - We decorated the pub frontage and hung flower baskets to upgrade the street view

-- Offer space free of charge to local groups and community for meetings and events
+- Offered space free of charge to local community groups for meetings and events

 - Members helped our partnership with CRUTCH Haringey to host Community lunches and picnics for those in need

-- We host children’s Christmas party and carol singing with local community choir
+- We hosted children’s Christmas parties and carol singing with the local community choir

-- The Society finances Quiz and Live Music nights to bring people together
+- Financed Quiz and Live Music nights to bring people together

 - Our staff won CAMRA North London’s Pub of the Season Winter 2015/16 for beer quality and atmosphere